andymeneely/squib/docs/dsl/safe_zone.rst

 width
   default: ``width - margin`` (the width of the deck minus the margin)

   the width of the box.
-Supports :doc:`/units`.
+Supports :doc:`/units` and :doc:`/shorthands`.

 height
   default: ``height - margin`` (the height of the deck minus the margin)

   the height of the box.
-Supports :doc:`/units`.
+Supports :doc:`/units` and :doc:`/shorthands`.

 fill_color
   default: ``'#0000'`` (fully transparent)